-was then analysed in Simulink with particular attention to time dynamics, stability and convergence properties as defined by, e.g., rise- and settling-time.
+This model was then analysed in Simulink with particular attention to time dynamics, stability and convergence properties as defined by, e.g., rise and settling-time.
 Of particular interest in the following, is the settling time, t_s , which was found to be $t_s = 0.3668s$.

 Formal Verification of Hardware Properties.
-Based on the developed Simulink model, next, we will be verifying a low-level property that will then be lifted into the co-verification scheme in Section 4.2.4 in order to be able to verify Property P1.
+Based on the developed Simulink model, next, we will be verifying a low-level property that will then be used in the co-verification scheme in order to verify Property P1.